Extremequality/zicaengine/README.md

 #### 2D cross-platform game engine

 ZICA Engine is a simple cross-platform game engine to create 2D games & apps without programming.
-It provides a comprehensive set of common tools, so that users can focus on making games without programming( with just a few clicks ) But also supports scripting for advanced users.
-Games can be exported in one click to a number of platforms, including desktop platforms (Linux, Mac OSX, Windows) mobile (Android) and web-based (HTML5) platforms.
+It provides a comprehensive set of common tools, so that users can focus on making games without programming( with just a few clicks ).
+But also supports scripting for advanced users.
+Games can be exported in one click to a number of platforms, including desktop platforms (Linux, Mac OSX, Windows), mobile (Android) and web-based (HTML5) platforms.

 #### Features